Visiting Assistant Teaching Professor

 M.A., Ph.D., University of Notre Dame

-Dr. Peterson is a postdoctoral fellow in the anthropology department at Notre Dame.
+Dr. Peterson is a visiting assistant teaching professor in the anthropology department at Notre Dame.
 His research emphasizes understanding the many manifestations of long-tailed macaque social behavior.
 Specifically, he addresses the interplay between intra- and inter-group social relationships, as well as the impact of interacting with humans.
 Dr. Peterson is motivated by theoretical approaches to communication and interaction from primatology, sociocultural anthropology, and linguistic anthropology.
 His work has been published in American Anthropologist, The International Journal of Primatology, The American Journal of Physical Anthropology, and Biosemiotics.
 Dr. Peterson’s research has been supported by the National Geographic Society and the Fulbright U.S. Scholar Program.

 Office hours: TBA in 262 Corbett Family Hall